jogrdd/anki-advanced/editor/README.md

 - Babel is used for in-browser JSX compilation, which is slow and not suitable for large-scale applications.
 - The editor does not support direct integration with AnkiWeb or AnkiDroid.
 - Limited error handling and validation for user inputs.

-## Future Plans

-- Transition to a full React project with a proper build system.
-- Add support for importing/exporting card data directly from Anki.
-- Enhance the user interface with more intuitive controls and animations.
-- Expand the feature set to include advanced card types and templates.

 ## Contributing